 - Has insulating qualities which keep your home warm in the winter and cool in the summer.

-- It is durable compared to timber bricks that do not rot, dent, or need to be painted.
+- Highly durable compared to timber bricks that do not rot, dent or need to be painted.

-- It has a lengthy lifespan which gives a property a long-lasting aesthetic over time.
+- It also has a lengthy lifespan which gives a property a long-lasting aesthetic over time.

 Cons of Double Brick Construction